 The Ring Box

 The plain ring box, while elegant, could have been taken from any other of a thousand jewelry stores.
+It pales in comparison to the James Allen ring box.

 I would have expected a bit more – but like I said earlier, the “little blue box” is what’s more important with Tiffany purchases, not what’s inside.